 - July 2018: Private Bank wealth management issues

-- August 2018: Foreclosures due to computer glitch
+- August 2018: Foreclosures due to a computer glitch

 - March 2019: Advisors sanctioned by SEC for fee-disclosure practices